The Organising Authority is Nelson Yacht Club Incorporated.

 - Competitors participate entirely at their own risk see Rule 4 Decision to Race.
 The Organising Authority will not accept any liability for material damage or personal injury or death sustained in conjunction with or prior to, during or after the regatta.

 The purpose of handicapping boats is to give each one an equal opportunity of winning the race on corrected time.
 No matter whether the sailor is a novice or experienced, a better improvement in their performance when compared with others will result in a win.

-To facilitate this, a boat is initially assigned a Time Correction Factor (TCF) for its class e.g. 0.654 for P Class.
-After each race a boat’s performance is related to the one which finished a third of the way down the fleet.
-Elapsed times are compared and a TCF is calculated based on this performance.
+To facilitate this, a boat is initially assigned a Time Correction Factor (TCF or handicap) for its class e.g. 0.575 for the Optimist class.
+After each race, a boat’s performance is compared to the average of all boats TCF’s in that race.
+Elapsed times are compared and a new TCF is calculated based on this performance.